skylersapp/RemoteControlProject/README.md

 ![Alt Text](https://media.licdn.com/dms/image/C510BAQGcpYt2uJmayQ/company-logo_200_200/0?e=2159024400&v=beta&t=8O5Shdlep30sQ_juAPhlhUJi1jz-wl7FrJom6oG4cnw)
 #### Overview
 We are going to simulate a remote control.
 It will have buttons "0" to "9", "ON", and "OFF".
 In order to operate the remote control, the user must first turn it on.
-Once it is turned on, the user can enter a number from 0 through 9, or turn the remote control back off.
+Nothing else will be allowed to be "pressed".
+Once it is turned on, the user can enter a number from 0 through 9, simulating button presses and sounds, or turn the remote control back off.
+Turning it off is the only way to close the program.

 #### Concepts
 * **Java programming language**